 SPOT

-Tokachi Horokayanto Pit Digging Group
+Tokachi Horokayanto Pit Dwelling Group

-What is unique about this site is that only a small number of pottery and stone tools have been unearthed, and metal tools have been unearthed, which has also drawn attention.
-It is believed that during the Satsumon culture period, the use of stone tools had already fallen into disuse, and metal and wooden tools were widely used.
-These historic sites were registered as a Hokkaido designated historic site on July 7, 1966.
+The feature of this site is that both pottery and stone tools are few in number and metal implements have been excavated, and the fact that Okhotsk-style pottery was also excavated is noted.
+Probably, in the Satsumon culture period, the use of stone tools had already declined, and it is believed that many metal implements and wooden implements, etc., were being used.
+These historic sites were registered as Hokkaido Designated Historic Sites on July 7, Showa 41.

 Location